-Career Overview: Physical Therapists help patients improve movement and manage discomfort / pain.
+Physical Therapist Job Description: Physical Therapists help patients improve movement and manage discomfort and pain

 Become a Physical Therapist

 Depending upon the patient and their individual condition, Physical Therapists will develop personalized treatment plans, evaluations and goals.
 These treatment plans may include a variety of stretches, exercises and the maneuvering of equipment.
-There exists great variation amongst plans because, for example, a patient who has suffered from a stroke would be in need of vastly different therapies than someone else who has broken a leg.
+There exists great variation among plans because, for example, a patient who has suffered from a stroke would be in need of vastly different therapies than someone else who has broken a leg.
+Oftentimes, PTs will work alongside Physical Therapist Assistants.

 “In two words, being a Physical Therapist is extremely rewarding!”
 Michael Masi, DPT, a Physical Therapist practicing in North Carolina, said.
 “You’re helping people restore their function and achieve their goals in and outside of therapy.
 That’s probably one of the most rewarding parts of the career.”